 There are many things to do in this city, however, the above chart shows some of the most popular destinations.

-If you’re considering relocating to Sacramento chances are, you’ll want to know what the weather is like.
+If you’re considering moving to Sacramento CA chances are, you’ll want to know what the weather in Sacramento.

 The summer months in Sacramento are quite long, lasting approximately 3 months.
 Temperatures in this area can reach as high as 100.6 degrees.
 The winters tend to last 3 months with the lowest temperature at around 53.8 degrees in January.
 Temperatures in Sacramento are rarely below 39.1 degrees Fahrenheit or above 100.6 degrees Fahrenheit.